AztecProtocol/aztec-v1-specification/README.md

 | 0x40 | 0x20 | noteCommitment | bytes32 | (compressed) bn128 group element, the core El-Gamal commitment |
 | 0x60   | -      | metadata | bytes | custom metadata associated with note |

-### Note metadata, recovering viewing keys and shared secrets

-The `metadata` field contains information that can be used by a note owner to decrypt a note.
-Every note viewing key should be distinct, however users should not have to manage a multitude of unique viewing keys.
-In addition, if user A wishes to send user B a note, they should be able to derive a viewing key that A can recover.
-This process should be non-interactive.

-The solution is to use a shared secret protocol, between an 'ephemeral' public/private key pair and the public key of the note owner.
-An extension of this protocol can be used to derive 'stealth' addresses, if the recipient has a stealth wallet.
-Currently, our V1 APIs use the basic shared secret protocol for ease of use (traditional Ethereum wallets can own these kinds of AZTEC notes).
-At the smart contract level, the protocol is forward-compatible with stealth addresses.

-The `metadata` field stores the data that a user requires to recover their note viewing key - the 'ephemeral' public key.
-Additionally, if an ECIES encrypted message is attatched to the note, it will be located in the `metadata` field.

 # The Note Registry